GeoWebCache/geowebcache/documentation/en/user/source/webinterface/jobs.rst

    :align: left
    :class: float_left

-**KILLED** - Jobs that have been terminated prematurely, probably due to user intervention.
+**KILLED** - Jobs that have been terminated prematurely; probably due to user intervention.
 Jobs that have been stopped before completion have this state.

 .. image:: img/state_black.png
    :align: left